 F-1 students can work up to 20 hours per week during the fall and spring semesters.
 During the summer semester and other university breaks, F-1 students can work up to 40 hours per week provided they will enroll in the upcoming fall semester.

 F-1 students who are employed need a Social Security Number (SSN).
-Once a student receives a job offer, the student should request an Social Security Letter (and attach a copy of the job offer letter) from the International Student Advisor.
+Once a student receives a job offer, the student should request an Social Security Letter (and attach a copy of the job offer letter) from the Center for International Education.
 Once the student has all necessary documents, the student must go to the Social Security Administration office in Waterloo.
-See Programs and Activities for a schedule of SSN trips offered by the OIP.
+See Programs and Activities for a schedule of SSN trips offered by the CIE.

 - CURRICULAR PRACTICAL TRAINING